Climate change in Africa: Energy

 With increasing population and corresponding energy demand, energy security must be addressed because energy is crucial for sustainable development.
 Climate change has affected energy sectors in Africa as many countries depend on hydropower generation.
 Decreasing rainfall levels and droughts have resulted in lower water levels in dams with adverse impacts on hydropower generation.
 This has resulted in low electrical energy production, high cost of electricity and power outages or load-shedding in some African countries that depend on hydroelectric power generation.
 Disruptions in hydropower generation have negatively affected various sectors in countries such as Ghana, Uganda, Kenya, and Tanzania.

+Water scarcity

+Water quality and availability have deteriorated in most areas of Africa, particularly due to climate change.
+Water resources are vulnerable and have the possibility of being strongly impacted by climate change with vast ramifications on human societies.
+The IPCC predicts millions of people in Africa will persistently face increased water stress due to climate variability and change (IPCC 2013).
+Changes in precipitation patterns directly affect surface runoff and water availability.